-Being on the outside as a loved one goes through cancer can be extremely difficult.
-Perhaps even more so once the chemo is over.
+Being on the outside as a loved one goes through cancer treatment can be extremely difficult.
+Perhaps even more so once cancer treatment is over.

 The guidelines for how to provide support during active treatment are relatively clear.
 What about when treatment ends?

 Many people think the end of treatment is the finish line.
-But it can actually be the beginning of depression, anxiety, and emotional and physical distress.
+However, I found that it was the beginning of depression, anxiety, and emotional and physical distress.

 The collateral damage of the diagnosis continues.
-At the same time, messages and support begin to die off, which can often leave the patient feeling alone and forgotten.
+At the same time, messages and support begin to die off, often leaving the patient feeling alone and forgotten.

 My husband was my rock during breast cancer treatment.
 He is a doer and always prepared.
 He came to every appointment, took notes, managed my meds, and nursed me back to health.

-A cloud of fear descended on me as I neared the end of chemotherapy.
+A cloud of fear descended on me as I neared the end of cancer treatment.
 I was used to regular appointments, checkpoints, and monitoring.
 Ultimately, the fear of the unknown paralysed me.

-I felt very isolated and alone in my fear and sadness, but my friends and family assumed I was fine.
-They expected life to go back to “normal.”
+I felt very isolated and alone in my fear and sadness, but my friends and family assumed I was okay.
+They expected life to go back to "normal.”

 But everything had changed.
 Cancer didn’t just disappear overnight.
-It loomed above me, threatening to return anytime.
+It loomed above me, threatening to return at any time.

 My husband had been actively involved in every step of my treatment up to that point.
 He saw me begin to withdraw and wasn’t sure how to help.